siisee11/kis-ts/README.md

     appSecret: process.env.KIS_APP_SECRET,
     env: "demo", // or 'real'
   });

-  // 0.
-Auto-credential setup if using env vars
-  // client.setCredentials({ appKey: "...", appSecret: "..." });

   // 1.
 (Optional) Get Access Token manually
   // The client will automatically fetch and reuse the token if not set.